 - Physically-Settled: You receive the actual crypto asset

-Most crypto platforms (including Pi42) offer European-style, cash-settled options.
+Most crypto platforms (including Pi42 Options) offer European-style, cash-settled options.

 Where Can You Trade Crypto Options?